carlovn/MasterNodeJS-HA2/ha2/README.md

 > This project contains the following hidden folders and files:
 - .data - Contains folders cart, menu, tokens & users. menu contains menu_items.json as an example.
 - https - Contains the .rnd file used for creating the certificate and key.
-You will need to create your own in order to use the https protocol.
+You will need to create your own certificate and key in order to use the https protocol.

 ## Code Overview
 This application exposes the following routes on either HTTP or HTTPS: